 A transcript and video from the interview is available after the jump.

-Transcript and videos from these discussions are available after the jump.
+A transcript and a web exclusive video from the interview are available after the jump.